Garnet is January’s birthstone, a deep, rich red gemstone celebrated for its dark red colour, transparency, and inexpensive appeal.

 Garnets throughout time

-A colourful history that spans across cultures and civilizations.
-Its name is derived from the Latin word “granatus,” meaning grain or seed, reflecting its resemblance to the seeds of a pomegranate.
-The earliest traces of garnet can be found in ancient Egyptian jewellery dating back over 5,000 years, where it was cherished not only for its aesthetic appeal but also for its supposed protective properties.
 The Romans, too, were captivated by the deep red hues of garnet, considering it a symbol of love and passion.
-During the Middle Ages, it gained popularity among clergy members who believed in its ability to provide spiritual guidance and protection.
-The gemstone’s prominence continued to rise during the Renaissance, adorning the regalia of European monarchs and nobility.
+During the Middle Ages, it gained popularity among clergy members who believed it offered spiritual guidance and protection.
+The gemstone’s prominence rose during the Renaissance, adorning the regalia of European monarchs and nobility.

 Today, garnet remains a beloved gemstone, cherished for its diverse range of colours, including red, green, orange, and even rare blue hues.
 Its enduring popularity is a testament to its timeless beauty and the captivating narrative woven into the tapestry of human history.
-Whether set in a vintage heirloom or a contemporary design, garnet continues to be a gemstone that transcends time, captivating the hearts of those who appreciate both its aesthetic and historical significance.
+Whether set in a vintage heirloom or a contemporary design, garnet remains a gemstone that transcends time, captivating the hearts of those who appreciate both its aesthetic and historical significance.

 Shapes, colours and sizes